Characteristics, harpy eagle hunting, feeding, habitat, mythology, behavior and reproduction; is it in danger of extinction? Cosmogony.

 It is a monogamous bird, and remains attached to its partner throughout its life, which can last up to 30 to 40 years.

-One of its most outstanding characteristics is its marked sexual dimorphism: the female is larger than the male, both in size, weight and wingspan.
+One of its most outstanding characteristics is its marked sexual dimorphism: the female is larger than the male, in size, weight and wingspan.

 Incubation takes two to two and a half months.
 The fledgling that develops leaves its nest around ten months of age.

-Until it becomes an adult at four or five years old, and becomes independent, building its own nest together with its partner.
+The chick remains for months in the care of its mother, and up to two years in the territory of its parents, until it becomes an adult at four or five years old, and becomes independent, building its own nest together with its partner.

 Around five years of age it acquires its beautiful final plumage.